voucherifyio/voucherify-js-sdk/packages/sdk/README.md

 }
 ```

+`params` argument is consistent with `list` method.

+You can optionally define scrolling cursor based on customer creation date using property `starting_after`.

+By default returned customers are in descending order, if you want to change it to ascending define `order` equal to `create_at`.

-Keep in mind this operation may drain your API call limits fairly quickly.
+Keep in mind this operation may drain your API call limits fairly quickly - each api call fetches 100 customers.
+So if you have 100.000 customers, you will use 1000 API calls.
-In the hood it fetches customers in max possible batches of 100.
-So in example if you have 100'000 customers scroll over all of them, you will use 1000 API calls.

 #### [Update Customer's Consents]